pedal-edu/pedal/docsrc/everyone/introduction.rst

             self.assertEqual(result, 5)
     AssertionError: 7 != 5

-Pretty disorienting, right?
+This might be disorienting, without any other context, right?

 We believe that autograding feedback should be *more* than just unit tests.
 Program analysis can give us deeper insight into students' issues, and allow us to write more accurate feedback.
-Research has shown that many existing error messages are unhelpful - can't we provide more context, details, and pedagogically-friendly language?
+Research has shown that many `existing error messages are unhelpful <https://dl.acm.org/doi/abs/10.1145/3344429.3372508>`_ - can't we provide more context, details, and pedagogically-friendly language?
 Our goal is to make it easier for instructors to write sophisticated feedback and make measurable progress towards helping learners.

 The Pedal library is a pure Python library that let's instructors create grading scripts that analyze a students' submission to provide custom feedback.
-Using declarative Python statement, the instructors specify conditions that should trigger different responses.
+Using declarative Python statements, the instructors specify conditions that should trigger feedback responses.
 The system chooses the most appropriate feedback (in addition to tracking alternatives).
-Since Pedal itself is written in Python, it is compatible with a wide range of autograding platforms - as long as they allow you to execute arbitrary Python code.
+Since Pedal itself is written in Python, it is compatible with a wide range of :doc:`autograding platforms <integrations>` - as long as they allow you to execute arbitrary Python code.

 An Example
 ----------